urbas/chrony/README.md

 Relevance is a measure of how likely the event is to occur again (within a certain time frame).

+# Use cases

+- I want to see the most frequent events.

 # Technical notes

 - Chrony should not need any connection to the internet (no collected events should ever get through the web).